WSU-kduncan/s24cicd-aschlotterbeck/README-CI.md

 	- https://hub.docker.com/r/aschlotterbeck/ceg3120/tags

 * Configuring GitHub Secrets
-	- How to set a secret
+	- How to set a secret.
+		* Starting from my `https://github.com/WSU-kduncan/s24cicd-aschlotterbeck` repository in GitHub, I can click on the `Settings` tab to open the settings configuration options for this specific repository.
+		* From here, I can click on `Secrets and variables` located under the `Security` heading in the left column of the webpage.
+		* From the drop down options, I selected `Actions` to access `Actions secrets and variables` and then selected `New repository secret`.
+		* I entered `DOCKERHUB_USERNAME` in the `Name *` field and then added my DockerHub username in the `Secret *` field.
+Then clicked on `Add secret` to save the information entered.
+		* Then I entered another `New repository secret` and entered `DOCKERHUB_TOKEN` in the `Name *` field and then added my DockerHub access token in the `Secret *` field.
+Then again, clicked on `Add secret` to save the information entered.

-	- What secret(s) are set for this project
+	- What secret(s) are set for this project?
-		* Note: do not copy paste your secrets into your documentation
+		* Note: do not copy paste your secrets into your documentation.
+		* For this project, my secrets are my `username` and `access token` required to login to my DockerHub account.

 * Behavior of GitHub workflow
 	- What does it do and when
 	- What variables in workflow are custom to your project